 Hello!
 Thanks for coming on this crazy journey with me.

 Below is a link to a PDF document with all the parts you’ll need.
 Almost everything can be purchased from Tayda.
 I recommend Tayda for beginners because they’re relatively inexpensive and the site is easy to navigate.
 Tayda part numbers are listed for each part and can be copied and pasted into the search bar.
 Parts with recommended upgrades not available from Tayda are marked with an asterisk.
-I’d highly recommend getting the switches I listed from LCSC even though it might be inconvenient.
-They are 1/4 the cost of traditional toggle switches, and nicer to use in this design.
 Ali Express is another source for getting things cheaply, although quality is sometimes an issue, and shipping from Asia is usually slow and unpredictable.

 Other things you’ll need not mentioned in the BOM: